joswayski/joswayski-snhu-capstone.github.io/README.md

 1. By having public issues on GitHub for everyone to see, comment, edit and collaborate on, adding `main` branch protection rules to ensure that all changes are reviewed as part of a team, and creating separate environments specifically for `staging` that require a manual approval to push to `production`, I employed strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.

-Course Outcome 2: You DesignED, DevelopED, and DeliverED professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by completing the following enhancements\***\*\_\*\***
+2. By adding type safety to entities as well as JSDoc comments which allow developers to see the inputs and outputs of a function right in their code editor, and creating publicly available issues on GitHub with outlined steps on what will it will take to accomplish each task, I dDesigned, developed, and DeliverED professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

-- Typescript enhancements
-- JSDOC
-- Issues in Github

 Course Outcome 3: You DesignED and EvaluateED computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices by completing the following enhancements\***\*\_\*\***